 - John is looking to buy a home.

-- His broker tells him that the home will rent for $1,350/month.
+- His real estate broker tells him that the home will rent for $1,350 per month.

-- She also says he'd be responsible for paying $50/month for garbage and $100/month for water/sewage.
+- She also says he will be responsible for paying $50 per month for garbage and $100 per month for water and sewage.

-- Based on her experience, John's broker knows vacancy rates in the area are 5% for the year ($50/month).
-She tells John to also allocate 10% each month for repairs ($120/month).
+- Based on her experience, John's broker knows vacancy rates in the area are 5% for the year ($50 per month).
+She tells John to also allocate 10% each month for repairs ($120 per month).

-- John is also planning on setting aside 5% each month ($50/month) for capital expenditures.
-Capital expenditures includes anything from new appliances or a new plumbing system.
+- John is also planning on setting aside 5% each month ($50 per month) for capital expenditures.
+Capital expenditures include anything from new appliances to a new plumbing system.

-- He then calculates his mortgage payment at $500/month (taxes and insurance not included).
-The property taxes are $100/month, and the insurance would be $50/month.
+- He then calculates his mortgage payment at $500 per month (taxes and insurance are not included).
+The property taxes are $100 per month, and the insurance would be $50 per month.

 - Finally, John will be using a local property management company.
-This company charges 10% per month to manage the property ($120/month).
+This company charges 10% of the rent per month to manage the property ($120 per month).